andrew/ultimate-awesome/README.md

 - [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
 - [Best-student-discount-services](https://github.com/OpenGenus/Best-student-discount-services) - Best student discount services one should definitely try out!
 Contributions and translations are highly encouraged. .
 - [awesome-random-stuff](https://github.com/ahmadawais/awesome-random-stuff) - Collection of interesting things I find on the World Wide Web.
+- [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [awesome-csirt](https://github.com/Spacial/awesome-csirt) - Awesome CSIRT is an curated list of links and resources in security and CSIRT daily activities.
+- [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery.
 - [Awesome-3D-Detectors](https://github.com/Hub-Tian/Awesome-3D-Detectors) - Paperlist of awesome 3D detection methods.
-- [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [Awesome-Image-Harmonization](https://github.com/bcmi/Awesome-Image-Harmonization) - A curated list of papers, code and resources pertaining to image harmonization.
 - [Awesome-AIGC-3D](https://github.com/hitcslj/Awesome-AIGC-3D) - A curated list of awesome AIGC 3D papers.
 - [companies-hiring-security-remote](https://github.com/jaegeral/companies-hiring-security-remote) - This repo is meant to be a list of companies that hire security people full remote.